Three Things to Know: LeBron, Anthony Davis combine for 82 in latest sign of fast chemistry

 LeBron and Davis’ fast chemistry is the reason the Lakers are 21-3 to start the season and on top of the West.

-“I think their games fit,” Vogel said after a 142-125 Lakers win Sunday against the Timberwolves fueled by that 82.
+“I think their games fit,” Vogel said after a 142-125 Lakers win Sunday.
 “When you’re a general manager and you’re putting together a team, it’s not just a collection of talent.
 It’s putting together pieces that fit… [LeBron and Davis] are both guys that will make the right play, they are willing passers.”

 Willing passers is nice, but the Lakers put the right roster around them to pass to — a combination of shooters and rim-running lob threats.
 Its guys willingly playing their roles and it makes the Lakers difficult to slow down.

 “For me and AD, it starts with us,” LeBron said.
 “If we’re on the same page it makes it a lot easier for the rest of the ballclub.”
-He said the two stars hold each other accountable, and that trickles down to the rest of the team.
+He added the two stars hold each other accountable, and that trickles down to the rest of the team.

 Before the season started, most pundits projected the Lakers to be floating around, or just above, 50 wins.
 Sure, the Lakers had two top-seven (maybe top five) players in LeBron James and Anthony Davis, and on paper it seemed like their games would mesh beautifully.
 But chemistry takes time.
 It was expected the Lakers would struggle early and find their footing closer to Christmas and beyond, becoming a much more dangerous team by the time the playoffs rolled around.